Human Resource Management Society

 Section 2.
 An amendment must receive a two-thirds (2/3) vote of those members present.

 Section 3.
-The amendment must be submitted in writing and approved by the Vice President of Student Services before becoming effective.
+The amendment must be submitted in writing and approved by the Dean of Students before becoming effective.

 Section 4.
 The Board of Directors by a majority of two-thirds (2/3) votes and Faculty Advisor approval can evoke, change or delete a rule through the end of the current semester.